 The range of $y$ is determined by the value of $x$, {\it i.e.}, $\forall~x\in[0,1]$ the value of $y$ lies within $[0,1-x]$.
-Similarly the range of $z$ is specified by $x$ and $y$.
-Except specifying the range their values are mutually random, {\it i.e.}, the variables fix range of each other but not the exact value.
+Similarly, the range of $z$ is specified by $x$ and $y$.
+Even though the variables specify each other's range, their values are mutually random, {\it i.e.}, the variables fix the range of each other but not the exact value.
 We wish to show that by applying local stochastic operations on $\mathcal{C}_\alpha(2)\in\mathcal{E}_{[\alpha]}(2)$ Alice and Bob can prepare any vector of the form of Eq.(\ref{a1}).
-We therefore can wright
+We therefore can write